Do you want to stop negative thoughts from affecting you so much?

 And then I welcome it all.
 I don’t resist the feeling.
 I open myself completely to it.
 I surrender.
-And I let it in like inviting a friend for tea on a cold winter day.
+And I let it in like inviting a friend for a warm cup of tea on a cold winter day.

 I open all the doors, and melt into the feeling.